michael105/rinit/README.md

 #### A minimal init.

-progress: boottime is around 2 seconds from grub to the fully up and running system, running Xorg, i3, http proxy server, ssh server, dns proxy, separation into several containers, and kerberos. (kerberos for gaining root/sudo, the default user is 'autologged' in)
+progress: boottime is around 4 seconds from grub to the fully up and running system, running Xorg, i3, http proxy server, ssh server, dns proxy, separation into several containers, and kerberos. (kerberos for gaining root/sudo, the default user is 'autologged' in) Currently waiting for the USB bus to initialize, and starting Xorg takes most time.
+But it is work in progress..

-(15 year old notebook, amd turion 2GHz, ssd)
+(15 year old notebook, Thinkpad t61 with a ssd)

 Albite most of the startup time is needed by the bios (maybe 3seconds here), I'm still aiming at 1 second from grub to a running Xserver including the desktop environment.